mplewis/useful-code-test/reqs.md

 * Change me@example.com in navbar
 * Ensure links have the mandated fields (to_url)
 * Links may fail to be created if a duplicate link slug happens by change
+* Non logged in users can access /links to create a link; will cause app to crash